-- Preceptor in Science and Cooking
+- Senior Preceptor in Chemical Engineering and Applied Materials

 - Lecturer on Science and Cooking